shimaore/wicked-credit/server.coffee.md

 - Each TS packet carries the PID it is associated with; the PID identifies an ES within the TS.
 - The PID's semantics are provided by the PMT.
 - The [Elementary Stream Types](https://en.wikipedia.org/wiki/Program-specific_information#Elementary_stream_types) indicated by each PID are not sufficient to know the content of the stream.
-- PMT's in broadcast media are relatively static and can be known in advance (e.g. from http://fr.kingofsat.fr/pos-13E.php, or dvblast output: `dvblastctl -r /tmp/dvblast-3-2.sock get_pmt 1031`).
+- However PMT's in broadcast media are relatively static and can be known in advance (e.g. from http://fr.kingofsat.fr/pos-13E.php, or from dvblast output: `dvblastctl -r /tmp/dvblast-3-2.sock get_pmt 1031`).

 Solution: